k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: wearing bracers would prevent Samurai from using their weapon-shattering blow
 - Change #wizspell to behave like #wizcast from NetHack 3.7
+- Fix: crash when casting 'change metal to wood' with nothing wielded